 Moss from a Rolling Stone – An anthology of short stories written in quiet moments of a varied and colourful life – published in July 2019 as a Kindle ebook and paperback.

 A series of greyhounds have been my companions over the past forty five years and have quietly joined the cast of characters in my books.
 This is Muffin who was found lost and starving in a street in Gloucester when he was little more than puppy.
 He is now twelve years old and his muzzle is white but he can still out run a Labrador.

 The Greyhound Trilogy – Greyhounds are present as significant back ground figures in all three novels.
 Willoughby, a free lance journalist, appears at times of crisis.
 A recurring question is who is Willoughby?
 Is he just a journalist or has he a hidden secret?

 Willoughby’s Will – the first in The Greyhound Trilogy.
 Fran has earned her living as an author and is now a widowed grandmother whose family and friends expect her to conform, sell the family home and downsize into warden protected accommodation.
 Instead she decides to live life to the full, buys a camper van, acquires a greyhound and a tortoiseshell kitten at the roadside, accidentally buys a derelict cottage, abseils down the church tower in her adopted community and learns how four different generations react to unplanned pregnancies.
 This is a story of changing relationships for a woman who defies conventions and despite her age finds that romance is not just for the young.
 Willoughby’s Will is to be published in August 2019 as a Kindle ebook and a paperback.

-Loneliness is a Killer – Greyhound Trilogy 3 -An elderly Dorset widow finds a lost and emaciated teenager on her doorstep.
+Loneliness is a Killer – Greyhound Trilogy 3 -to be published in the new Year.
+An elderly Dorset widow finds a lost and emaciated teenager on her doorstep.
 A widower living on the edge of Sefton Park, Liverpool with two greyhounds as his closest companions looks for human company on the internet.
 The modern world would have these three disparate people absorbed into the care system but chance brings them all together and provides earlier and surprising links.